Alina Gorbacheva: 2022–23 season: Junior Russian national champion

 Due to the Russian invasion of Ukraine, the International Skating Union banned the participation of Russian and Belarusian figure skaters at international competitions.
 Thus, Gorbecheva was only able to compete at domestic events.

-Moving up to the senior level, Gorbacheva began the season by finishing fourth at the 2022 Russian Grand Prix Stage 1 in Moscow and winning the bronze medal at 2023 Russian Grand Prix Stage 6 in Perm.
+Moving up to the senior level, Gorbacheva began the season by finishing fourth at the 2022 Russian Grand Prix I, Moscow and winning the bronze medal at the 2022 Russian Grand Prix VI, Perm.
 She then went on to make her senior national debut at the 2023 Russian Championships, finishing in eighth place.

 The following month, Gorbacheva competed on the junior level at the 2023 Russian Championships.
 Gorbacheva skated a clean short program and ranked in first place, 3.05 points ahead of Daria Sadkova.
 In the free skate Gorbacheva successfully landed her opening quadruple Salchow and skated the rest of the program cleanly.
 She placed second in that competition segment and first overall, winning the gold medal ahead of Veronika Zhilina and Maria Gordeeva.